aws/elastic-beanstalk-roadmap/.github/ISSUE_TEMPLATE/community-request-.md

 ### Community Note

-* Please vote on this issue by adding a 👍 [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to the original issue to help the community and maintainers prioritize this request
+* Please vote on this issue by adding a 👍 [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to the original issue to help the community and maintainers prioritize this request.
-* Please do not leave "+1" or "me too" comments, they generate extra noise for issue followers and do not help prioritize the request
+* Please do not leave "+1" or "me too" comments.
+They generate extra noise for issue followers and do not help prioritize the request.
-* If you are interested in working on this issue or have submitted a pull request, please leave a comment

 <!--- Thank you for keeping this note for the community --->